No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 It didn't take much effort to prove the trash bag in which Heather had been found had been made from the same roll of those currently being used by the Sims.

 Confronted with the evidence and its obvious meaning, Robert finally broke down and admitted he believed Paula had killed their daughters.
-He had not wanted to believe she capable of murder, but maybe she was.
+He had not wanted to believe his wife capable of murder, but maybe she was.

 Trying to elicit a possible motive from Robert, they asked him about life before Heather’s birth.
 Robert admitted he and Randy slept in a bedroom separate from Paula and Heather, but after her abduction they had resumed sleeping together.
 Then, to the shock of the investigator questioning him, Robert said, “On Monday or Tuesday, Paula and I had the best and longest-lasting sex we’ve had in a long time.”